ChunhThanhDe/ChunhThanhDe.github.io/README.md

 ### Generating Translations

-To use the latest translations changes, you will need to generate them:
+To use the latest translation changes, you will need to generate them:

 1. For each supported locale, add a new Folder in `i18n`.